Create a Single Product Page with HTML5

 </div>

-We use several new tags from HTML5 spec., like the header, hgroup, figure, section, and one we’ve discussed before; the details and summary tag.
+We utilize several HTML5 tags, such as header, hgroup, figure, section, and the previously discussed details and summary tags.

-We will start off by normalizing all default styles using this stylesheet and add a gradient background to the html tag.
+We’ll begin by normalizing all default browser styles using a custom stylesheet.
+We will also add a gradient background to the html tag:

 html {